Jacob-Barhak/DiseaseModelsSBML/README.md

 This work used the MIcro Simulation Tool (MIST) that is based on IEST.
 The IEST GPL disease modeling framework was initially supported by the Biostatistics and Economic Modeling Core of the MDRTC (P60DK020572) and by the Methods and Measurement Core of the MCDTR (P30DK092926), both funded by the National Institute of Diabetes and Digestive and Kidney Diseases.
 The modeling framework was initially defined as GPL and was funded by Chronic Disease Modeling for Clinical Research Innovations grant (R21DK075077) from the same institute.
 MIST, however, was developed without financial support.

+Developments for arrays within iBioSim has been supported by the National Science Foundation under Grants CCF-1218095 and CCF-1748200.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

+The arrays package support and its development within the JSBML API was supported by Google Summer of Code 2014.

 LICENSE
 -------